Vancouver Faculty: MS Hospitality Management Studies

 You can email Jarrett at firstname.lastname@example.org or contact him at 604.682.8112 or our toll free number in North America 1-877-338-8002.

-To contact him, you can email him at firstname.lastname@example.org or call him at our toll free number in North America 1-877-338-8002.
-He speaks English, Filipino and is learning Spanish.
+Hiran speaks English, Bengali, Hindi, and other several Indian dialects and knows French too.
+To connect Hiran, you can reach him at email@example.com or contact him at 604.682.
+8112 or our toll free number in North America 1-877-338-8002.